quicwg/multipath/draft-lmbdhk-quic-multipath.md

 Packet Number Space Identifier: An identifier of the path packet number space, which is the sequence number of Destination Connection ID of the 1-RTT packets which are acknowledged by the ACK_MP frame.
 If the endpoint receives 1-RTT packets with 0-length Connection ID, it SHOULD use Packet Number Space Identifier 0 in ACK_MP frames.
-If an endpoint receives a ACK_MP frame with a non-existing packet number space ID, it SHOULD treat this as a connection error of type MP_CONNECTION_ERROR and close the connection.
+If an endpoint receives a ACK_MP frame with a non-existing packet number space ID, it MUST treat this as a connection error of type MP_CONNECTION_ERROR and close the connection.